svetosllavag/Digital-twin-of-a-Water-Pump-Station/digital_twin_steps_and_parameters.md

 ---

-## Step 2 — Prepare 4 operational scenarios
+## 4 operational scenarios

-The prototype includes 4 predefined station scenarios (saved station states):
+The prototype includes 4 predefined station scenarios:

 1. **Normal Operation**
    - Pump A: ON